AdobeDocs/experience-manager-65.ja-JP/help/release-notes/previous-hotfixes-featurepacks.md

 **Forms - Designer**

-* AEM Forms Designer を使用して作成された静的 PDF で完全なアクセシビリティチェックを実行すると、言語属性がないので、プライマリ言語チェックが失敗します。CQ-4272923、CQ-4271002 のホットフィックス
+* When a full accessibility check is performed on the static PDF created using [!DNL Experience Manager Forms Designer], the Primary Language check fails due to missing language attribute.
+CQ-4272923、CQ-4271002 のホットフィックス

 **Forms - Document Security**